oconnor0/zero/README.txt

 Building & Running
 ------------------

-From the `zero-compiler` directory, run `mvn package exec:java` to start the REPL.
+From the `zero-compiler` directory, run `mvn compile exec:java` to start the REPL.
 Once everything is built, `mvn exec:java` is sufficient to start it.
 There is currently no support for interpreting or loading files.

 $ cd zero-compiler
-$ mvn package exec:java
+$ mvn compile exec:java

 Details
 -------